DFHack/dfhack/Lua API.rst

   Returns the unit performing the job.

+* ``dfhack.job.setJobCooldown(building,worker,timeout)``

+  Prevent the worker from taking jobs at the specified workshop for the specified time.
+  This doesn't decrease the timeout in any circumstances.

+* ``dfhack.job.removeWorker(job,timeout)``

+  Removes the worker from the specified workshop job, and sets the cooldown.
+  Returns *true* on success.

 * ``dfhack.job.checkBuildingsNow()``

   Instructs the game to check buildings for jobs next frame and assign workers.